 Cath is current Treasurer of the Federal Council of the Australian Society of Soil Science and is a former Deputy Chair of the Benalla Health Board.

 She holds a Bachelor of Science in Agriculture, a Master of Science in Agriculture and graduate certificates in soil conservation and mediation and conflict resolution.
 She also holds a Certificate IV in Training and Assessment and is a Graduate of the Australian Institute of Company Directors.

-Cath is Acting Chair of the Board as well as Chair of the Board's Performance Committee and a member of the Opportunity and Risk Committee.
+Cath is Chair of the Board as well as Chair of the Board's Performance Committee and a member of the Opportunity and Risk Committee.

 Ms Rosemary Bissett is the Head of Sustainability Governance and Risk at National Australia Bank.
 She is a Director and Chair of the Risk Committee at Sustainable Business Australia, a Director at the Moreland Energy Foundation Ltd, and a member of the Advisory Board at the Melbourne Sustainable Society Institute at University of Melbourne, the United Nations Environment Program Finance Initiative Banking Commission, the Natural Capital Protocol Steering Group, and the Advisory Board of the Threatened Species Recovery Hub.